Vet Clinic > Cats > Post-Surgery After Care

 Is xylitol dangerous for dogs?
 Yes, even in small amounts, xylitol can cause severe health problems like seizures and liver failure in dogs.
 Found in sugar-free products like gum and candy, it’s important to act quickly if your dog consumes it.
 Learn how to keep your dog safe, especially during

-As pets age, their nutritional needs change.
+As dogs age, their nutritional needs change.
 Senior pet food is specially formulated to provide the nutrients they need to maintain their health and quality of life.
-Here are some key factors to consider when choosing senior pet food.
+Regular pet wellness examination is essential to monitor their changing health needs and ensure they are receiving the right nutrition.
+Here are some

 It’s important to stay calm and collected when your dog appears angry.
 While they might seem mad, often their emotions stem from fear, anxiety, or feeling threatened.
 Here’s what you can do.
 Tips For Keeping Calm an Angry Dog Stop and Assess: Avoid approaching your dog directly.
 Instead, pause and